aptible/aptible-cli/README.md

 1. Fork the project.
 1. Commit your changes, with specs.
 1. Ensure that your code passes specs (`rake spec`) and meets Aptible's Ruby style guide (`rake rubocop`).
-1. If you add a command, update this README with the output of `aptible help | grep -v help`.
+1. If you add a command, sync this README (`bundle exec script/sync-readme-usage`).
 1. Create a new pull request on GitHub.

 ## Contributors